fath3rl0s/Sysdig/student-instructions.md

 ## 3. **Detection** 🔍

-A clear distinction must be made between an OGNL payload that stays within Java’s memory (e.g., returning 1337 in a custom header) and one that spawns a system-level process (e.g., cat /etc/shadow).
+A clear distinction must be made between teh curl payload that stays within Java’s memory (e.g., returning 1337 in a custom header) and one that spawns a system-level process (e.g., cat /etc/shadow).

 ### Header Injection
 The payload executes in Struts memory, returning **1337** via the vulhub **header**.